msg-byu/getting-started/README.md

 docker image through out the rest of this tutorial to run and test any code you write.
-You can even develop your code from this container, however, keep in mind that when you exit the container will be deleted and any code you haven't pushed to github will be lost (even without the '--rm' flag in the command you risk losing any code you wrote while in the container).
+You can even develop your code from this container, however, keep in mind that when you exit the container will be deleted and any code you have not pushed to GitHub will be lost (even without the '--rm' flag in the command you risk losing any code you wrote while in the container).
 I will assume that you will be producing code on your machine and that we will be transfering it to the container